$20m pool splash | Dandenong Star Journal

 “It should be supported by everyone.”

-Mayor Jim Memeti said the project was “more than just a pool”.
+Mayor Jim Memeti, in welcoming the pledge, said the project was “more than just a pool”.

 “This is a community that is a low socio-economic area.
 And we want to make sure we deliver a state-of-the-art facility.